November 25th- Proclamations Across Ontario

 WHEREAS November is Woman Abuse Prevention Month; and

-WHEREAS Femicide rates are on the rise in Ontario, with over 50 femicides between November 2021- November 2022; and
+WHEREAS Femicide rates are on the rise in Ontario, with over 46 femicides in Ontario since November 26th, 2022; and

 WHEREAS Our community is committed to ending femicide and all forms of gender-based violence; and

-WHEREAS Black, Indigenous, South Asian and South East Asian women and girls continue to experience high rates of violence, including femicide and were overrepresented within the Ontario Association of Interval and Transition Houses’ 2020-2021 Annual Femicide List; and
+WHEREAS Indigenous, Black, South Asian and South East Asian women and girls continue to experience high rates of violence, including femicide and were overrepresented within the Ontario Association of Interval and Transition Houses’ 2021-2022 Annual Femicide List; and

-WHEREAS last year in Ontario, on average every 8 days a woman or child was killed by a man known to them; and
+WHEREAS last year in Ontario, on average every 7 days a woman or child lost their lives due to femicide; and

 WHEREAS this month and throughout the 16 Days of Activism Against Gender-Based Violence, we acknowledge our community’s support of the Wrapped in Courage campaign and commitment to ending gender-based violence; and

-WHEREAS on November 25th, The International Day for the Elimination of Violence Against Women and the 10th Anniversary of the Wrapped in Courage campaign across Ontario, a Wrapped in Courage 2022 Campaign flag will be raised in recognition that the courage of a woman alone is not enough, it takes an entire community to end gender-based violence; and
+WHEREAS a Wrapped in Courage Campaign flag will be raised in During Woman Abuse Prevention Month in recognition that the courage of a woman alone is not enough, it takes an entire community to end gender-based violence; and

 “The International Day for the Elimination of Violence Against Women”